kytwb/ferdi/README.md

 #### Windows

-Please make sure your run this command as Administrator.
+Please make sure you run this command as an administrator:

 ```bash
 $ npm install --global windows-build-tools --vs2015